ARM-software/ebbr/source/chapter4-firmware-media.rst

-Removable storage is any media that can be physically removed from the system and moved to another machine as part of normal operation (e.g., SD cards, USB thumb drives, and CDs).
+Removable storage is any media that can be physically removed from the system and moved to another machine as part of normal operation (e.g. SD cards, USB thumb drives, and CDs).

 There are two primary scenarios for storing firmware on removable media.

-1. Platforms that only have removable media (e.g., The Raspberry Pi has an SD card slot, but no fixed storage).
+1. Platforms that only have removable media (e.g. The Raspberry Pi has an SD card slot, but no fixed storage).
 2. Recovery when on-board firmware has been corrupted.
 If firmware on fixed media has been corrupted, some platforms support loading firmware